MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/itpro-introduction-to-automation-apis.md

 The {companyId} must be the ID of a valid company on the tenant.
 Issue a [GET automationCompany](api/dynamics_automationCompany_get.md) request to fetch existing companies.

 > [!NOTE]
-> The company which is created will not be initialized.
+> The company, which is created won't be initialized.

 To rename a company, issue a [PATCH automationCompanies](/dynamics365/business-central/dev-itpro/administration/resources/dynamics_automationcompany).